ibm-cloud-docs/transit-gateway/about.md

 * {{site.data.keyword.tg_full_notm}} is a fully redundant, fault-tolerant service with no single point of failure within these [{{site.data.keyword.cloud_notm}} Multi-Zone Regions (MZR)](/docs/transit-gateway?topic=transit-gateway-tg-locations).

 * {{site.data.keyword.tg_full_notm}} integrates with Identity and Access Management (IAM), letting you manage access to your transit gateway.
-Using IAM, you can create and manage [{{site.data.keyword.cloud_notm}} users and groups](/docs/transit-gateway?topic=transit-gateway-iam), as well as use permissions to allow or deny their access.
+Using IAM, you can create and manage [{{site.data.keyword.cloud_notm}} users and groups](/docs/transit-gateway?topic=transit-gateway-iam), as well as user permissions to allow or deny their access.

 ### Easily connect across boundaries
 {{site.data.keyword.tg_full_notm}} easily interconnects your {{site.data.keyword.cloud_notm}} VPCs with Gen 1 and Gen 2 compute as well as classic resources across the globe.
 You can also interconnect VPCs across {{site.data.keyword.cloud_notm}} accounts.